 WHAT IS AN ISIR?

 The Institutional Student Information Record (ISIR) is the paper record of the SAR that contains the information the student mailed to the Central Processing System.

 What is aN AWARD LETTER ESTIMATE?

-Your Neumont University award letter estimate details your personal federal financial aid eligibility and potential private loans as determined by the processing of the information you included in the FAFSA and the Neumont Financial Aid Application.
-The estimate will let you know specifically which student aid programs you are eligible for in terms of specific maximum amounts.
+Your Neumont Award Letter Estimate details your personal federal financial aid eligibility and potential private loans based on the information you included in the FAFSA and the Neumont Financial Aid Questionnaire.
+The estimate will let you know specifically which student aid programs and maximum amounts you are eligible for.
 The estimate will also include additional information on costs, securing funds, disbursement information, and canceling loans.

 Dependency for financial aid purposes is defined a little differently than most people would assume.
 The U.S. Department of Education will evaluate the information you provide on the FAFSA and determine your dependency status.
 A student is only considered independent for a financial aid year if one of the following criteria applies:

 - The student is over 24 years of age.